amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![K&E 4181-1](./figures/SlideRules/K&E4181-1/front.jpg)

-***K&E 4081-3 Log Log Duplex Decitrig***—
+***K&E 4081-3 Log Log Duplex Decitrig***—The K&E 4081-3 is the quintessential engineering slide rule.
+Its design is old and basic, but its implementation good and enduring.
+In a way, the K&E 4081-3 is the [Ford Model T](https://en.wikipedia.org/wiki/Ford_Model_T) of engineering slide rules.
+It does have a few usability quirks, such as the $LL_1$ and $LL_{01}$ being relegated to the backside.
+But such compromises are inevitable, given the compactness of this slide rule.

 ![K&E 4081-3](./figures/SlideRules/K&E4081-3/front.jpg)

-***K&E 68-1100 Deci-Lon 10***—
+***K&E 68-1100 Deci-Lon 10***—The K&E 68-1100 is one of the last, and most advanced, engineering slide rules from K&E, designed to compete with the likes of FC 2/83 N and Aristo 0969.
+And like most late model K&E rules, the K&E 68-1100 is made of cheapish plastic.
+The odd feature of this slide rule is the asymmetric design: the lower frame is very narrow, the slide is quite wide, and the upper frame is unusually wide.
+The wide upper frame allows all four $LL_{0n}$ scales to fit on the frontside and on the backside all four $LL_n$ scales.
+This scale layout is much more convenient to use.
+But the lopsided frame feels awkward when flipping to those who are used to the common, symmetric design.

+[K&E 68-1100 photo]

-***K&E 4083-3 Log Log Vector Duplex***—The K&E 4083-3 Log Log Vector Duplex was one of the earliest advanced engineering slide rules with $Sh$ hyperbolic sine and  $Th$ hyperbolic tangent scales.
+***K&E 4083-3 Log Log Duplex Vector***—The K&E 4083-3 Log Log Duplex Vector was one of the earliest advanced engineering slide rules with $Sh$ hyperbolic sine and  $Th$ hyperbolic tangent scales.
 These vector rules were popular with mechanical and structural engineers, who use it to compute the [catenary](https://en.wikipedia.org/wiki/Catenary) of chains (or, heavy-duty power transmission lines)—the sag that results when hanging a chain of a certain length from two equal-height posts.

 ![catenary](./figures/SlideRules/catenary.jpg)